janaSunrise/janaSunrise/README.md

 real-life problems, becoming efficient and boosting the development speed.
 I am really passionate about coding, making interesting problems and finding innovative solutions to them that can be useful in certain domains.
-I also create templates and starters and more for speeding up processes and building amazing and innovative softwares! 🤩
+I also create templates and starters and more for speeding up processes and building amazing and innovative softwares!🤩

 Moreover, I'm a social maniac too and I'm pretty active on Discord and Twitter.
-I'm either building something interesting, Making some incredible and insightful content for all, Hanging and Chatting with my friends, or Spending my time with the incredible developer community! 😁
+I'm either building something interesting, Making some incredible and insightful content for all, Hanging and Chatting with my friends, or Spending my time with the incredible developer community!😁

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me!